Opera-comique en trois actes. Running Time: 2 hours 53 minutes.

 19: Catherine herself comes on informing them that her brother Georges has just gotten the consent of his fiancee Prascovia’s father to marry her.
 There are some nice coloratura and interjections from the two men **.
 She goes into a melodrama in which she relates how her mother told her that she would one day meet and fall in love with a man of great merit and heroism (star theme is heard for the first time here).

-26: Georges’ fiancee Prascovia rushes on fearing the persuit of Ukrainian soldiers **.
+26: Georges’ fiancee Prascovia rushes on fearing the persuit of Russian soldiers **.
 Everyone hides in the big house.

-30: A fearsome band of Ukrainian warriors led by their leader Gritzenko contemplate that there seems to be no one in the village and the misdeeds they will now inflict **.
+30: A fearsome band of Russian warriors led by their leader Gritzenko contemplate that there seems to be no one in the village and the misdeeds they will now inflict **.

 40, 47: Catherine and Peter duet as he is impressed with her courage and she gives him a ring marking their engagement *.
 It is an okay number, but it is musically much more low temperature, sort of like the opening chorus.
 This conclusion, about the last 100 seconds are actually rather good though **.